ajahne/blog/_drafts/2020-5-1-questions-for-our-first-one-on-one.md

 - What do you need from your peers? (outside the team)

-I find these questions to be invaluable.
+These questions are invaluable.
 Particularly the first one.
 I typically ask a bunch of follow ups here.

 ---